 - You can add an enrolment start and end date.
 Select the arrow next to Advanced options to collapse the enrolment section.

-- You can change or clear the Maximum number of members per group that appears by default.
-The optional maximum must be 1 or greater.
-If you add or delete groups, the maximum number doesn’t update.
-Pay attention to the maximum members per group and the number of groups.
-For example, if you lower the maximum number, some students won’t be allowed to enrol in a group at the end of the enrolment period.
-You’ll need to create new groups and enrol the students.
+- You can set the Maximum number of members per group.
 To allow unlimited members per group, leave the Maximum number of members per group field blank.
 Students see the maximum number allowed when they make their group selections.
 If you allow an unlimited number per group, students see the total number of students in their class.
-You can override the maximum membership for a group.
-For example, you can add a newly enrolled student to a group.

 - Select Hide enrolled members if you don’t want students to see who’s already joined.